LIMITED to eight (8). ~FIVE (5) spots left.

 - Domestic airfare (all flights within India are included in the price of your tour).

-- Luggage weight upgrade on domestic flights
+- Luggage weight upgrade on domestic flights (to 20kg)

-- Private ground transportation.
+- Private ground transportation from arrival to departure.

 - One day on an exclusive full-day photography permit

-- Jeff’s services, instruction, critiquing, and assistance.
+- Jeff’s instruction, critiquing, and assistance.

-- An extensive & detailed bound dossier.
+- An extensive & full-color dossier.

 WHAT’S NOT INCLUDED: